mviereck/x11docker/README.md

  - Using a separate X server aka a new display for docker GUI applications avoids issues concerning security leaks inside a running X server.
 There are some solutions in the web to run dockered GUI applications with X forwarding on display :0, but all of them share the problem of breaking isolation of docker containers and allowing them access to X resources like keylogging with 'xinput test'.
  - With x11docker, GUI applications in docker are isolated from main display :0
- - x11docker shares the new created X socket with the docker image.
+ - docker GUI clients connect to new X server over tcp.
 Authenthication is done with MIT-MAGIC-COOKIE, stored separate from ~/.Xauthority.
-Also, authentication is done on new display only with xhost +SI:localuser.dockeruser.
+The new X server doesn't know cookies from the host X server on display :0.
  - With option --no-xhost x11docker checks for any access granted to host X server by xhost and disables it.
 Host applications then use ~.Xauthority only.
- The new X server doesn't know cookies from the host X server on display :0.

- #known issues
-  - It should be possible to authenticate docker applications with MIT-MAGIC-COOKIE only and discard using xhost +SI:localuser.dockeruser.
-Any help is appreciated.